CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured reference skill that effectively uses tables for quick lookup and provides concrete CLI commands and MCP tool references.
-Its main weaknesses are minor redundancy between the SDK sections and the lack of any validation/verification guidance for storage operations.
-The progressive disclosure pattern with per-language SDK references is a notable strength.
+This is a well-structured Azure Storage reference skill that effectively uses tables for quick lookup and provides concrete CLI commands and MCP tool references.
+Its main weaknesses are minor redundancy between the SDK sections and lack of error handling/validation guidance for storage operations.
+The progressive disclosure pattern with language-specific SDK references is particularly well done.

 Suggestions